johnian/remonduk/README.md

 [networking] (#7)
 [sound] (#8)

+spatial hashing vs quad tree

+let everything move once
+	-- tells us where things might be

+max speed is a parameter you can give the game -- use a smaller max speed to make the game run faster

+no point in splitting a quadtree past a certain point because of
+	max speed constraint

 quad tree - try changing recursive structure to array structure
 	-> figure out index formula for this